nerdvegas/vfxgal/README.md

 writing vfxgal ships with houdini adaptors.
 All you need to do is include core/adaptors/houdini.hpp, and then you can pass houdini types directly into the various vfxgal algorithms.

+Dependencies: boost, tbb, qhull (cmdlin only, for voronoi only)

 houdini/
 --------
 This is the houdini binding for vfxgal.
 Various geometric functions are implemented as SOP nodes.